 Grade 3

 Welcome to Grade 3 at Strathaird Primary School.
-Grade 3 is a year of transition and growth, and it is exciting to watch the students continue to develop further from Year 2, their independence as individuals.
+It is a year of transition and growth, and it is exciting to watch students continue to develop their independence as individuals.

 Literacy